 However, if you find out that your needs outgrow a single MKII Solo, you can build a chain with up to three additional Apollo devices (not just Apollo Twins).
 Such is the capability of Thunderbolt and the Console program.
 These devices then share the DSP processing between them.
 Buying a MKII Solo is therefore not a dead-end purchase.

-The Universal Audio Apollo Twin MKII Solo probably represents the most affordable entry into truly professional audio quality.
+The Universal Audio Apollo Twin MKII Solo (Amazon) probably represents the most affordable entry into truly professional audio quality.
 There’s good, there’s really good, and then there’s truly professional.
 Do you need a MKII Solo to record world-class audio?
 No, you don’t if you know how to use your gear.
 The MKII Solo, however, bumps everything up a level.